MarcG-TUE/ParetoCalculator/README.md

 ------------------------------------------------------------------

+## Documentation

 Is there any documentation for the Pareto Calculator?

-Documentation for the library can be found at http://www.es.ele.tue.nl/pareto.
+Documentation for the library can be found at <http://www.es.ele.tue.nl/pareto.>

 ------------------------------------------------------------------
+## License

 What license is used for the Pareto Calculator?